SydneyKinney/Bootcamp_Group_Project/README.md

 - One branch per team member: SQL(Daniel), Database(Vera), GitHub(Sydney), Machine Learning(Elena)

 ### Machine Learning Model (Vera)
-- Supervised learning
+- As we are analysing a regression and not a classification problem we are going to use one of the models which can analyse linear regression.
-- Linear regression (multiple linear regressions)
+- Supervised learning Linear regression (multiple linear regressions)

 ### Database (Daniel)